 Zagreb Travel Guide

 The core of Zagreb consists of the Gornji Grad (Upper Town) and Donji Grad (Lower Town).
 The Upper Town is home to the well-preserved medieval city, known as Gradec and Kaptol, while the residential area covers the southern slopes of the Medvednica Mountains.
-Since the 1950s the city has grown appreciably to the south of the Sava River, and the main industrial area is in the southeast.
+Since the 1950s, the city has grown to the south of the Sava River and the main industrial area is in the southeast.

 An extensive transport infrastructure allows travellers to get around with ease.
-The city is also well situated as a springboard for exploring the picturesque medieval towns of northern Croatia, including Samobor, Vrbovec and Karlovac.
-There are also great hiking opportunities on nearby Medvednica Mountain, which casts its 3,280-foot (1,000m) shadow over the pretty city.
+The city is also well situated as a springboard for exploring the picturesque medieval towns of northern Croatia, including Samobor, Vrbovec, and Karlovac.
+There are also plenty of great hiking opportunities on nearby Medvednica Mountain, which casts its 3,280-foot (1,000m) shadow over this pretty city.

 Become our Zagreb Travel Expert